Note From the Editor, Vivian Bercovici:

 Ultimately, Jabotinsky best combined the realism of necessary strength with a hopeful vision of peace based on Arab acceptance of the Jewish state.
 Those two goals – strength and peace – remain the twin pillars grounding the reality and vision of the Jewish state.

 If you enjoyed reading this article, please consider becoming a paid subscriber so you can access all future content.
-Get 50% off your subscription FOREVER if you sign up during our launch period.
-(In response to the many requests, this offer has been extended through June 30, 2022.
-Pricing to double thereafter.)

 Dr. Einat Wilf thanks Sam Hyde for his assistance in the research for this essay.